gmtsciencedev/scitq/docs/usage.md

 :    Specify uid and gid of execution.
 Be carefull out of docker context, this will fail if the corresponding uid/gid are not present on workers.
 With docker, it does not matter.

 `-s`
-:    Specify PYTQ server address.
-It is more simple to set up `PYTQ_SERVER` environment variable, but this is useful if you have several PYTQ servers.
+:    Specify scitq server address.
+It is more simple to set up `SCITQ_SERVER` environment variable, but this is useful if you have several scitq servers.

 `-t`
 :    Run a test: do not really launch the task, but rather print what would be the launched task.
-Usefull if you launch your tasks in small bash loops (`for i in $(seq 1 10); do pytq-launch -i s3://input/data$i.dat -d mydocker mycommand -i /input/$i.dat; done`) to watch for proper variable expansion.
+Usefull if you launch your tasks in small bash loops (`for i in $(seq 1 10); do scitq-launch -i s3://input/data$i.dat -d mydocker mycommand -i /input/$i.dat; done`) to watch for proper variable expansion.

 `-n`
 :   Give a name to your task.
 Usefull to manage your tasks, we will come to that.
 Otherwise, tasks have just a task_id (but that's fine so do not worry too much about that).

 `--`
-:   Like in most shell command this marks the end of `pytq-launch` options, so that what come next will be interpreted as the command to launch.
+:   Like in most shell command this marks the end of `scitq-launch` options, so that what come next will be interpreted as the command to launch.
 It is useful if your command starts with dash (welcome to crapy design) or, which is more likely, in case your docker has a builtin command automatically launched and you just have to provide options (thus starting with dash).
 By default (without specifying `--` )

 ## Managing your task executions

 Now that you have queued your tasks, the hard work is done, you can recruit your workers, distribute the work and watch it done, relaxing...
-You can do that either using the [GUI](gui.md) or using [pytq-manage utility](pytq-manage.md).
+You can do that either using the [GUI](gui.md) or using [scitq-manage utility](scitq-manage.md).